-The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of online visitors and members.
+The South Carolina Governor's School for Science and Mathematics (GSSM) respects the privacy of students, their families, our employees, and visitors.
 When you register with GSSM for any reason and through any website form, we may ask for your name, address, telephone number and email address.
+Applicants to our programs may be asked for extensive information about their education, contact information, and health information.
+We use this information to evaluate qualifications for program participation and to manage the health and safety of students while in our care.

 We will use your email address to provide you news and information about our projects, events, and news we believe will interest you.
 We may also use your zip code and state to send you email messages about upcoming fundraising events or activities in your area.